tadhgnolan/workout-generator/README.md

 It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.

-It is still in its early development stages, although it already has a newsletter.
+It is still in its early development stages, although it already has a newsletter, and links for social media marketing.

+Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

 A newsletter list can be used by the business to send regular messages to site users.
 For example, what items are on special offer, new items in stock,